FAR 2XX7 Connection

 Double click on the Network Adapter connected to the radar (usually “Local Area Connection”).

-Note: If you have multiple Area Connections (multiple Ethernet Cards) and if you don’t know which one is connected to the radar, you can temporary disconnect the Ethernet Cable from the computer and look at which icon will display a red cross.
-This will indicate the LAN that has been disconnected from the computer, and thus the one that needs to be configured.
+Note: If your computer has multiple network adapters and you’re unsure which one is connected to the radar, temporarily unplug the Ethernet cable from the computer and observe which network icon shows a red cross.
+This will identify the LAN that was disconnected and therefore the one that needs to be configured.

 Select "Properties" from the "Local Area Connection Status" window.
 Double click on “Internet Protocol Version 4 (TCP/IPv4)”.
 Use the fixed IP address 172.31.3.150 with a subnet mask of 255.255.0.0: